NeuroDesk/neurodesk.github.io/content/en/docs/Neurocommand/Getting started/linux.md

 ### For Mate desktops
 Run `bash build.sh --init`  (or `bash build.sh --lxde --edit`)
 lxde/mate: Mate
-installdir: Where all the neurodesk files will be stored (Default: ./local)
+installdir: Where all the neurocommand files will be stored (Default: ./local)
 appmenu: The linux menu xml file.
 (Usually /etc/xdg/menus/\*\*\*\*-applications.menu)
 appdir: Location for the .desktop files for this linux desktop (Usually /usr/share/applications)
 deskdir: Location for the .directory files for this linux desktop (Typically /usr/share/desktop-directories)